 Each coin has two sides!
 Here are some pros and cons of this emerging form of marketing.

-• Evoking emotional response
+• Evoking an emotional response

 In order to do so, you must produce meaningful information.
-Doing so creates a great opportunity to attract readers, following and loyalty.
+Doing so creates a great opportunity to attract readers, following, and loyalty.
 Creating an emotional connection is pivotal, especially in the case of social media.

 • Increases chances of popularity